mathjax/MathJax-docs/output/fonts.rst

 ``\require`` to load the extension.
-They don't actually replace the original double-struck characters, but instead, place the new ones in a separate *pseudo-variant* used internally by MathJax, so are available only through the macros providedx by the corresponding TeX extension.
+They don't actually replace the original double-struck characters, but instead, place the new ones in a separate *pseudo-variant* used internally by MathJax, so are available only through the macros provided by the corresponding TeX extension.

 For ``mathjax-euler``, configure MathJax to load the given extension.